-11(a)(1) TELESIS[MCC—no but let’s discuss, say “not unreasonably withheld”.
-The problem is that such an assignment for (a) might element some leverage if we have a dispute on another side.
-The received may have an enforceable unqualified right to have us pay even if the true up is in dispute] hereby irrevocably consents solely to ENRON’s (a) transfer, sale, pledge, encumbrance or assignment of its rights to receive monies due or to become due under this Agreement in connection with any financing or other financial arrangement; (b) transfer or assignment of this Agreement to an Affiliate of ENRON; provided, however, that in the case of clause (a) above, ENRON shall provide TELESIS at least thirty (30) days prior written notice of such assignment, and in the case of clause (b) above, any such assignee shall agree in writing to be bound by the terms and conditions of this Agreement.
+11(a)(1) TELESIS hereby irrevocably consents solely to ENRON’s (a) transfer, sale, pledge, encumbrance or assignment of its rights to receive monies due or to become due under this Agreement in connection with any financing or other financial arrangement; (b) transfer or assignment of this Agreement to an Affiliate of ENRON; provided, however, that in the case of clause (a) above, ENRON shall provide TELESIS at least thirty (30) days prior written notice of such assignment, and in the case of clause (b) above, any such assignee shall agree in writing to be bound by the terms and conditions of this Agreement.
 Notwithstanding anything in this Section 11 to the contrary, any assignment by ENRON shall be VOID if and to the extent such assignment imposes or attempts to impose on TELESIS obligations or costs, expenses or fees additional to those contained in this Agreement or interferes or precludes TELESIS from receiving the benefits under this Agreement and from dealing solely and directly with the assignee in all matters pertaining to this Agreement.
 Notwithstanding anything else to the contrary, TELESIS shall not be deemed to have waived any rights or defenses to payment due ENRON or assignee.
 If ENRON makes an assignment as specified in Section 11(a)(1) clause (b) above, ENRON shall remain liable for obligations under this Agreement whether such obligations are with ENRON or assignee.

-11(a)(2) [MCC—this looks two way but SBC isn’t ever going to do a “a” transfer.
-Maybe “b” but we could now do the whole agmt in SBCI name] ENRON hereby irrevocably consents solely to TELESIS’ (a) transfer, sale, pledge, encumbrance or assignment of its rights to receive monies due or to become due under this Agreement in connection with any financing or other financial arrangement; (b) transfer or assignment of this Agreement to an Affiliate of TELESIS; provided, however, that in the case of clause (a) above, TELESIS shall provide ENRON at least thirty (30) days prior written notice of such assignment, and in the case of clause (b) above, any such assignee shall agree in writing to be bound by the terms and conditions of this Agreement.
-Notwithstanding anything in this Section 10 to the contrary, any assignment by TELESIS shall be VOID if and to the extent such assignment imposes or attempts to impose on ENRON obligations or costs, expenses or fees additional to those contained in this Agreement or interferes or precludes ENRON from receiving the benefits under this Agreement and from dealing solely and directly with the assignee in all matters pertaining to this Agreement.
+11(a)(2) ENRON hereby irrevocably consents solely to TELESIS’ (a) transfer, sale, pledge, encumbrance or assignment of its rights to receive monies due or to become due under this Agreement in connection with any financing or other financial arrangement; (b) transfer or assignment of this Agreement to an Affiliate of TELESIS; provided, however, that in the case of clause (a) above, TELESIS shall provide ENRON at least thirty (30) days prior written notice of such assignment, and in the case of clause (b) above, any such assignee shall agree in writing to be bound by the terms and conditions of this Agreement.
+Notwithstanding anything in this Section 11 to the contrary, any assignment by TELESIS shall be VOID if and to the extent such assignment imposes or attempts to impose on ENRON obligations or costs, expenses or fees additional to those contained in this Agreement or interferes or precludes ENRON from receiving the benefits under this Agreement and from dealing solely and directly with the assignee in all matters pertaining to this Agreement.
 Notwithstanding anything else to the contrary, ENRON shall not be deemed to have waived any rights or defenses to payment due TELESIS or assignee.
 If TELESIS makes an assignment as specified in this Section 11(a)(2) clause (b) above, TELESIS shall remain liable for obligations under this Agreement whether such obligations are with TELESIS or assignee.
-[MCC-If we do make it, not sure we want this contingency out there]

 11(a)(3) Any attempted assignment or delegation in contravention of this Section 11(a), shall be void and of no effect.

 11(a)(4) ENRON may subcontract its obligations under this Agreement.
-[Don—what and why?]